Albinaria species in Crete

 In the past four species of the group have been examined: A. virginea, A. sphakiota (A. J. Wagner 1924: 10, 13); A. sublamellosa (A. J. Wagner 1925: 59, fig. 113), and A. mitylena = A. byzantina (Fuchs & Käufel 1934: 78, fig. 7).
 The description of A. virginea of Wagner is in contrast to my results (see below), because it is said to have a penial caecum and a biramous penial retractor.
 Perhaps, another species is concerned.
 A. sublamellosa is classified by Wagner with Delima (as type species of a subgenus Priodelima), because the penial caecum is absent.

-The examination of eight species of the cretensis group and three species of the candida group from the same region (A. candida, A. amalthea, A. xanthostoma) has revealed considerable differences mainly in the male copulatory organs, which are useful for species delimitation.
+My examination of eight species of the cretensis group (14 samples) and three species of the candida group (five samples) from the same region (A. candida, A. amalthea, A. xanthostoma) has revealed considerable differences mainly in the male copulatory organs, which are useful for species delimitation.
 For comparison also some species from eastern Crete have been examined (A. corrugata, A. teres, A. praeclara).

-The result is that the species of the A. cretensis group differ by the presence of a penial caecum or instead a penial papilla and in the length relations of the copulatory organs.
-Two groups of species could be recognized, those with penial caecum and penis of normal length (A. tenuicostata, A. eburnea, A. cretensis, A. sphakiota) and those with penial papilla and shortened penis (A. troglodytes, A. virginea, A. sublamellosa).
+The result is that the species of the A. cretensis group differ by the presence of a penial caecum or instead a penial papilla and in the length relations of the copulatory organs (see Fig. 8).
+Two groups of species could be recognized, those with penial caecum and penis of normal length with distal granular zone (A. tenuicostata, A. eburnea, A. cretensis, A. sphakiota, Fig. 8a) and those with penial papilla and shortened penis with extended granular zone (A. troglodytes, A. virginea, A. sublamellosa, Fig. 8c, d).
+A. byzantina has an intermediary position, because it exhibits a reduced penial caecum and a shortened penis with extended granular zone (Fig. 8b).
 The characters of the first group are regarded as plesiomorphic, because they are shared by many other Albinaria species and other genera of the Alopiini.
-A. byzantina has an intermediary position, because it exhibits a reduced penial caecum and a shortened penis.

 The differences between the species, which have been assembled by Welter-Schultes (2010) within the megaspecies A. “cretensis”, are of special interest.
-A. byzantina, A. troglodytes and A. virginea have a short penis, in A. cretensis it is of normal length.
-A. byzantina has a short vagina (dpb/v 1.6) and a reduced penial caecum (which forms a small loop), the epiphallus is especially long (ep/p >3).
-In A. troglodytes and A. virginea , in which instead of a penial caecum a penial papilla is present, the epiphallus has a normal length (ep/p ≤3).
+A. byzantina, A. troglodytes and A. virginea have a short penis (Fig. 8b-c), in A. cretensis it is of normal length (Fig. 8a).
+A. byzantina has a short vagina (dpb/v 1.6) and a reduced penial caecum (which forms a small loop); the epiphallus is long.
+In A. troglodytes and A. virginea , in which instead of a penial caecum a penial papilla is present; the epiphallus is of normal length or long.
 A. cretensis has a fully developed penial caecum and an epiphallus of normal length.
 All four species have an undivided penial retractor (in A. cretensis penial branch reduced).
 Thus, A. “cretensis” includes species which are rather different; it is certainly no monophyletic unit.

-A. sublamellosa is like A. troglodytes and A. virginea.
+A. sublamellosa is like A. troglodytes and A. virginea, but smaller.

 A. sphakiota is like A. cretensis, with biramous penial retractor, penial branch weakened.